f5devcentral/f5-aws-ecs-anywhere-sample/python/README.md

 Before you can run the controller in ECS you need to have appropriate taskExecution and taskRoles configured.

-In general the controller will need read-only access to ECS/SSM and a specific AWS Secret (BIG-IP password)
+In general the controller will need read-only access to ECS/SSM/SQS and a specific AWS Secret (BIG-IP password)

 See [external-task-definition-bigip-ecs-ctrl.json](external-task-definition-bigip-ecs-ctrl.json) for an example of how to create a task definition.

 You will want to modify the input variables to match your environment.

+### SQS Queue

+The controller by default will check for updates every 30 seconds.
+You can also configure the controller to watch a SQS queue that contains ECS Task event changes.
+It will use long polling to monitor the queue and only apply updates if there are messages in the queue.

 ## Python files